-On February 24, 2017, Antibe entered into an exclusive long-term license and distribution agreement ("License Agreement 1") with Acbel for ATB-346 in Albania, Algeria, Bulgaria, Greece, Jordan, Romania and Serbia ("Territory").
+On February 24, 2017, Antibe entered into an exclusive long-term license and distribution agreement ("License Agreement 1") with Laboratoires Acbel SA ("Acbel") for ATB-346 in Albania, Algeria, Bulgaria, Greece, Jordan, Romania and Serbia (the "Territory").
 Acbel is an affiliated holding company of Galenica SA and one of the largest pharmaceutical companies in Greece.
-Under the terms of License Agreement 1, Antibe was issued an upfront payment of €800,000 and is entitled to receive a 5% royalty on net sales of ATB-346 in the Territory.
+Under the terms of License Agreement 1, Antibe was issued an upfront payment of €800,000 (CAD\$1,142,400) and is entitled to receive a 5% royalty on net sales of ATB-346 in the Territory.
 The upfront revenue is reflected in deferred revenue until the point that Acbel can benefit from the license.